videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/audio-level-and-volume/set-audio-volume.md

 - When there are multiple participants in a meeting, it is common for there to be variations in the volume of each person's voice.
 Some people may speak more softly or have a quieter microphone, while others may speak louder or have a microphone that picks up more background noise.

-- By allowing hosts or participants to adjust the volume of individual participants, it becomes easier to balance out these differences and ensure that everyone can be heard clearly.
+- By allowing hosts or participants to adjust the volume of individual participants, it becomes easier to balance out this differences and ensure that everyone can be heard clearly.
 This can lead to more productive and efficient meetings, as people will be able to communicate more effectively.

 ## Meeting Volume